 Loans under the Scheme range from €10,000 to €1 million, for terms of up to five-and-a-half years.
-Financing will be offered through a range of products, including term loans, working capital loans and overdrafts.
+Financing will be offered through a range of products, including term loans and working capital loans.
 Loans of up to €250,000 under the Scheme are available unsecured (except where this is a requirement of the product feature, as in the case of asset finance, invoice discount facilities, etc).

 The Scheme is operated by the Strategic Banking Corporation of Ireland (SBCI) through participating finance providers.

 This Scheme is available to eligible SME and small Mid-Cap businesses, including primary producers (businesses engaged in farming and fishing), established in Ireland.

 Your business must also have experienced an adverse impact of minimum 15% in actual or projected turnover or profit due to the impact of COVID-19.